 Roberts Robots Logo

-The quaint surroundings of Robert Somersby’s country cottage conceal an incredible secret, for this mild-mannered inventor is in fact a pioneer in the field of robotics.
-In carrying out his ground-breaking research for the Ministry of Technology, Robert has created several robots: there’s K.T. – or Katie to his friends – a large, dim-witted, silver-faced lump whose limbs have a habit of falling off at inopportune moments; Eric, a bad-tempered, life-like android who dislikes taking part in his creator’s unorthodox experiments; and (in Season 2) Desiree, a female automaton who declares her undying love to every man she meets.
-While Robert’s secret is shared with his Aunt Millie, he is forced to keep his affairs hidden from his long-suffering fiancée, Angela, which often puts a strain on their relationship; things are further complicated by foreign industrial spy Marken, whose agent, Gimble, (and then Plummer in season 2) constantly tries to uncover Robert’s electronic engineering secrets by any means possible – only to fail miserably each time.
+The quaint surroundings of Robert Somersby’s country cottage in Little Stockbrush conceal an incredible secret, for this mild-mannered inventor is in fact a pioneer in the field of robotics.
+In carrying out his ground-breaking research for the Ministry of Technology, Robert has created several robots, including K.T. - or Katie to his friends - a large, dim-witted, silver-faced lump whose limbs have a habit of falling off at inopportune moments; and Eric, a bad-tempered, life-like android who always objects at being made to take part in his creator’s unorthodox experiments.

 Roberts Robots - Season 1